 When Bones comes into the officer’s lounge he finds Kirk drinking Saurian Brandy, a long running favorite adult beverage of choice in Trek series.

-The ephemera control panel on the Franklin.
+The ephemera control panel on the USS Franklin.
 John Cho tweeted this picture recently.
 Trek production staff have often had fun with the tiny labels on control panels which are never going to seen up close.

 Scotty discusses the various theories about the Franklin‘s disappearance, he mentions a “giant green space hand”, which is a reference to the TOS episode “Who Mourns for Adonais?”